guilemes-freitas/front-mentor-rock-paper-scissors/README.md

 ## Deploying your project

-As mentioned above, there are many ways to host your project for free.
+As mentioned above, the229, 25%, 31%re are many ways to host your project for free.
 Our recommended hosts are:

 - [GitHub Pages](https://pages.github.com/)
 - [Vercel](https://vercel.com/)